krsacme/blog-content-hugo/content/post/tripleo-heat-templates-basics.md

 the requirement of defining the heat resources dynamically for a deployment.
 For this dynamic heat resource definition, Jinja templating engine is used to define the heat resources based on the role definition.
-More about the detailed explation of composable roles and its entities will be explained in following posts.
+More about the detailed explanation of composable roles and its entities will be explained in following posts.